MikeyBeez/Ollama_Agents/docs/setup_guide.md

-# 🛠️ AI_Functions Setup Guide
+# 🛠️ Ollama_Agents Setup Guide

-This guide will help you set up your development environment for AI_Functions.
+This guide will help you set up your development environment for Ollama_Agents.

 ## Prerequisites